gruge/Riak/README.md

   - Reduce phases execute in parallel on the node where job was submitted
   - Results are not cached or stored
   - Phases can be written in Erlang or Javascript

+## Map Phase
+ - Inputs must be bucket/key pairs
+ - Must return a list
+ - Parallel results are aggregated into a single list